brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 There are more complicated schemes that I can imagine for implementing the original Gang of Four class method.
-For example, instead of always raising an exception in ``__init__()``, it could introspect the stack and skip raising the exception if it’s being called from ``instance()`` method.
+For example, instead of always raising an exception in ``__init__()``, we could introspect the stack and skip raising the exception if it’s being called from ``instance()`` method.
 That would let ``instance()`` call ``Logger()`` normally and avoid the manual call to ``__new__()``.